mikebronner/credo/README.md

 - support individuals that uphold these principles

 ## Truth
-- Hold truth dear, seek it out in everything you do
+- Hold truth dear: seek it out in everything you do
 - Require yourself to be truthful
 - Require those in your spheres of influence to be truthful
 - Instill the importance of truth in your dependents